1850 Xichang earthquake: Tectonic setting

-Characteristics
+Earthquake characteristics

 The earthquake rupture attracted the attention of seismologists because the Anninghe and Zemuhe faults ruptured during the same event; where a restraining bend could not stop the rupture propagation.
 Restraining bends or zones of transpression have been previously thought to arrest or cease an earthquake rupture.
 The restraining bend measuring 30° displayed extensional tectonics was not effective and failed to arrest the rupture.